-Also one of the hurdles of software based solution under Windows - code signing for low level driver.
+One of the hurdles of open source software based solution under Windows - code signing for low level driver.
 This is the fate of USBPcap that ran into a BSOD bug and requires code signing certificate for a bug fix.

-With a transparent hardware device, no software is needed on the target.
-I am thinking of dumping raw USB packet onto a PC and writing to wireshark files for analysis.
+A transparent hardware device does not relies on additional software installed on the test system nor does it interfere.
+I am thinking of dumping raw USB packet onto a PC and exporting traffic log to wireshark files for additional analysis.

 The problem with USB is that it is a half duplex protocol and there are no receive only USB SIE (serial interface engine) for snooping the traffic.
 One could probably use a high end microcontroller with both Host and Device ports for transparently passing through packet while snooping.
 It is also possible to implement a custom SIE using hardware or software. e.g. V-USB is a pure software implementation, but is limited to Low Speed (1.5Mbps).